Aashay98/LLMStockPulse/README.md

 python -m streamlit run Stock.py
 ```

-This will launch a browser window where you can start chatting with the AI about stocks, news sentiment, and more.
+This will launch a browser window with a chatbot interface for asking financial questions.

 ---

-## 💡 Example Questions
+## 💬 Example Questions

+- `"Analyze Tesla stock and provide a recommendation."`
-- `"What is the latest on Tesla stock?"`
+- `"What is the sentiment around Nvidia this week?"`
-- `"Analyze the sentiment for Apple stock."`
+- `"Give me the latest financials of Apple."`
-- `"Should I buy Google shares based on recent data?"`
+- `"Should I invest in Google based on current metrics?"`
-- `"What are the top tech stock trends today?"`
+- `"What's the market outlook for the semiconductor sector?"`

 ---

-## 📌 Notes
+## ⚠️ Notes
 - Make sure your API keys are active and within rate limits.
 - Tavily and Alpha Vantage have limited free-tier usage.
 - This app uses **Groq's Mistral model** via LangChain for better performance and speed.